envycontent/haiku-user-manual/content/add-a-tagline-to-your-profile.rst

 Taglines give you the opportunity to have a short one line summary of your research interests on your profile.

-If you are a Graduate School supervisor your tagline will also appear on lists of supervisors on the MSD Graduate School website.
+If you are a supervisor your tagline will also appear on lists of supervisors on the MSD Graduate School website.
 These provide prospective students with an easy way to scan the options available.

 Edit profile
 ------------